ollylomax/Plant-Palace---User-Centric-Frontend-Development-Milestone-Project/README.md

     - Home
         - Callout form on hero image with discount offered in store.
         - Buttons on small plants section on home page directly linking to applicable plant on plants page.

+    - Plants
+        - Small gallery of plants at the bottom of the plant section.

     - Find Us
         - Interactive google maps iframe on find us page (exact location not specified as shop is imaginary).